 8. SURRENDER OF PREMISES; HOLDOVER.

 Tenant agrees to surrender the premises to Owner at the expiration of this lease with all in good condition and repair than when received, normal wear and tear excepted.
 Date that keys are received by Owner shall constitute date of surrender of premises by Tenant.

+8.5 Holdover Rent.
+Rent shall automatically increase forty percent (40%) on all holdover periods, shall remain valid for the duration of the holdover period and shall be collectable as Rent. this provision shall not limit the Landlord's remedies provided by A.R.S 33-1375, Tenant Shall indemnify Landlord for all damages and expenses incurred and shall reimburse Landlord for payment of all reasonable settlements made by Landlord with third-parties (i.e., other tenants) as a result of Tenant holding over.

 9. RIGHT OF ENTRY.
 Owner and/or his agents shall have the right of entry to inspect the residence and/or to make necessary repairs or improvements, or to show the Owner's property to prospective tenant upon reasonable notice and at reasonable times as provided by law.
 In case of emergency Owner and/or his agents may enter the premises without prior notice as provided law.